Ilford Depot: Allocation

-In the early 1980s the Class 306s were replaced by Class 315 units.
+In the early 1980s, the Class 306s were replaced by units.

-Around 1987, the depot's allocation included classes Class 302, Class 305, Class 307, Class 308 and 315 EMUs.
+Around 1987, the depot's allocation included Classes 302, 305, 307, 308 and 315 EMUs.

-As these classes were withdrawn in the 1990s and 2000s they were replaced by Class 317, Class 321, Class 379 and Class 360.
+As these classes were withdrawn in the 1990s and 2000s, they were replaced by Classes 317, 321, 379 and 360.

-In June 2017, new trains began entering service in preparation for the opening of the Crossrail which led to the withdrawal of the Class 315 EMUs in 2022.
+In June 2017, new units began entering service in preparation for the opening of the Elizabeth line, which led to the withdrawal of the Class 315 EMUs in 2022.

 Facilities

-Within the site is a sixteen-road shed, operated by Greater Anglia, which was formerly used for maintenance of Class 321 units.
-Class 379 units were maintained by Bombardier Transportation on one of the roads, with Class 360 units maintained by Siemens Mobility on another.
+Within the site is a sixteen-road shed, operated by Greater Anglia, which was formerly used for the maintenance of Class 321 units. units were maintained by Bombardier Transportation on one of the roads, with Class 360 units maintained by Siemens Mobility on another.

-On introduction of Class 710 and Class 720 Alstom Aventra in 2019/20, all maintenance staff and facilities were transferred to Bombardier Transportation, which was acquired by Alstom in 2021.
+On introduction of Class 710 and Class 720 Alstom Aventras in 2019/20, all maintenance staff and facilities were transferred to Bombardier Transportation, which was acquired subsequently by Alstom in 2021.

 A six-road overhaul and refurbishment shed is present, with three roads being electrified.
-In 2024 this building is used for light maintenance and exam work for the Class 345 Aventra and Bombardier Electrostar.
-A wheel lathe is present.
+In 2024, this building is used for light maintenance and exam work for the Class 345 Aventras and Bombardier Electrostars.
+There is a wheel lathe on site.

-2023 Allocation
+Allocation in 2023

-As of 2023, the depot's main rolling stock allocation consists of:
+The depot's main rolling stock allocation consisted of: